-Saginaw, Michigan certainly has reason to be proud of Michele Spitz.
+Saginaw and Hemlock, Michigan certainly have reason to be proud of Michele Spitz.
 Michele's dedication and drive seem to say "The Improbable We Do Now, The Impossible May Take A Little Longer!"

 Michele has done the improbable in the age of no social media.
 She went to Nashville just out of high school, recorded her first release, "Something I Never Got Over," on an independent record label.
 Her first release was recommended for the "Hot Country 100" by Billboard Magazine.
 She attracted everyone's attention with her single, "Old Fashioned Lover," which charted on Billboard Magazine's Hot 100 National Chart in 1981.
 Michele has also received national airplay from several other singles released from her first album "Dreamrise."
 Her 1983 release on Prairie Dust Records "Let It Be Me Tonight," was recommended as one of Billboard's Top Single Picks."
 This single was produced by the legendary Ronny Light, a Gold record producer for Waylon Jennings "Good Hearted Woman and many other RCA recording artists!

 Michele, who expresses a particular fondness for "songs that stretch me as a singer" grew up in Saginaw, Michigan.
 She was surrounded by all styles of music and began singing at the age of 8 with the encouragement of her mother.
 She sang in retirement homes, churches, many charity events and "anywhere they'd let me."